Malachov/mylogging/README.md

 Library is made to be as simple as possible, so configuration should be easy (you don't need to configure anything actually)...
 Just setup path to log file (will be created if not exists).
-If you will not setup it, log to console will be used.
+If you do not set it up, log to console will be used.
 Change FILTER (defaults to once) and LEVEL (defaults to WARNING) if you need.
 Then syntax is same as in logging module.
 Functions debug, info, warn, error and critical are available.